 The on-going community transmission present across most of Australia increases the underlying epidemiological risk to remote communities.
 This guidance remains a relevant risk mitigation tool to protect remote communities from the increased risk of severe outcomes from COVID-19.

 This guidance applies to all workers (employees, contractors, consultants, volunteers) of Australian Government Agencies and services and programs who are visiting remote communities for employment or as part of their work arrangements.
 For the purpose of this document, Australian Government Agencies, programs and services include but are not limited to:

 - Government workers visiting a remote community to deliver a service or conduct a community meeting/forum;

-- Government workers engaging in consultation/information/planning activities; and
+- Government workers engaging in consultation/information/planning

 - visiting and outreach providers delivering an Australian Government program or service (e.g. health professionals engaged through the Medical Outreach Indigenous Chronic Disease Program, a contracted service provider undertaking local area coordination activities for the National Disability Insurance Agency).

 This guidance does not apply to workers of Australian Government Agencies, services and programs who are residents of remote communities in the conduct of their employment in their residential community.
 However, workers of Australian Government Agencies that reside in remote communities are strongly encouraged to be up to date with their vaccination against COVID-19 and must ensure they follow local advice (i.e. stay home and get tested for COVID-19 if you have any cold or flu-like symptoms (no matter how mild) before entering a remote community, and ideally before moving between remote communities.